papanumba/dryfart/doc/procs.md

 That's why procs and variables can share names.

 Parts (very similar to funcs):
-1. Signature: start with "!", then the identifier, then "!", then the parameters, which are not enclosed in "{...}", they just end in "!".
+1. Head: start with `!`, then the parameters comma-separated and a final "." dot.
 2. Body: block of statements.
 Note that there is no mandatory return statement.
 There can be a "end of proc" statement, which is `!!.` similar to `##expr.` without the expr.
-3. End: `!.`
+3. End: `.` a dot.

-### references: TODO